MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-core-service-overview.md

 1. The Microsoft Defender Core service is releasing with [Microsoft Defender Antivirus platform version 4.18.23110.2009](./msda-updates-previous-versions-technical-upgrade-support.md#october-2023-platform-418231002009--engine-11231002009).

-1. Rollout begins on:
+2. Rollout begins on:

-   - November 2023 to prerelease customers,
+   - November 2023 to prerelease customers.

    - Mid April 2024 to Enterprise customers running Windows clients.

    - Mid June 2024 to U.S. Government customers running Windows clients.

-1. If you're using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you don't need to add any other URLs.
+3. If you're using the Microsoft Defender for Endpoint **streamlined** device connectivity experience, you don't need to add any other URLs.

-1. If you're using the Microsoft Defender for Endpoint **standard** device connectivity experience:
+4. If you're using the Microsoft Defender for Endpoint **standard** device connectivity experience:

    Enterprise customers should allow the following URLs: